JinZhangLab/nir_online/README.md

 ## Usage

-You can use this tools online at <https://nir.chemoinfolab.com> or depoly by your self.
+You can use this tool online at <https://nir.chemoinfolab.com> or this alternative site <https://nironline.streamlit.app>, or you can deploy it yourself.

 ## Deployment